 Description - Raised Grip-Loc tiles are built to create a very durable and slip resistant surface in high traffic areas.
 The tiles feature a textured top design for added slip resistance and support towers to create a free draining surface, which allows water to flow freely underneath the tiles.
-These tiles are not only capable of handling extremely wet and uneven flooring surfaces, such as those found in locker rooms and showers, but they are also capable of handling extremely wet counter tops, such as bar shelves and restaurant drying stations.
+These tiles are not only capable of handling extremely wet and uneven flooring surfaces, such as those found in locker rooms and showers, but they are also capable of handling extremely wet countertops, such as bar shelves and restaurant drying stations.
 These tiles are resistant to bacteria, fungus, mold, and mildew.
-Since these tiles are made from commercial grade EVA, they are stain resistant, odorless, and UV stable.
-Installation is as easy as snapping together adjacent Raised Grip- Loc tiles to form a beautiful and customizable surface.
-Raised Grip-Loc tiles also come with an industry leading 10 year warranty.
+Since these tiles are made from commercial grade EVA, they are stain resistant, and odorless.
+Installation is as easy as snapping together adjacent Raised Grip-Loc tiles to form a beautiful and customizable surface.
+Raised Grip-Loc tiles also come with an industry leading 10-year warranty.

 Size - 12" x 12"